SteveKola/grimoirelab-microtasks/README.md

 > Execute micro-mordred to collect, enrich and visualize data from Git repositories.

-The detailed steps are right [here](https://github.com/SteveKola/grimoirelab-microtasks/tree/main/microtask2).
+The detailed steps and troubleshooting are right [here](https://github.com/SteveKola/grimoirelab-microtasks/tree/main/microtask2).

 ### ✔️: microtask-3